Take a digital wallet payment

 In your test service, create a payment through the API or create a payment link through the GOV.UK Pay admin tool.

-On an iOS device, open a browser that supports Apple Pay, such as Safari, Chrome, or Microsoft Edge.
+On an iOS device, open a browser that supports Apple Pay, such as Safari, Google Chrome, or Microsoft Edge.
 If you’re using a Mac, open Safari.

 In your chosen browser, visit the